annoyingapt/pwnedpasswordlookup/README.md

 # pwnedpasswordlookup

+## Description

+Export your Bitwarden vault and check it against HIBP PwnedPasswords.
+Delete the export after checking.

 ## Reference

-- [Have I Been Pwned Pwned Passwords API Documentation](https://haveibeenpwned.com/api/v3#PwnedPasswords) Export your Bitwarden vault and check it against HIBP PwnedPasswords.
-Delete the export after checking.
+- [Have I Been Pwned Pwned Passwords API Documentation](https://haveibeenpwned.com/api/v3#PwnedPasswords)

 ## Export your Bitwarden vault to JSON using the Bitwarden Chrome extension